chamaw0/qa-tech-test/README.md

 - Added pseudocode and committed changes
 - Created the pull request to merge to the main brach
 - Once the branch was merged, deleted the branch

+Task 3
+- Created the security file on the main branch
 -